waterrmalann/screen-color-picker/README.md

 ## Usage

 Keep the program running in the background, move your mouse cursor to any point on the screen.
 Hit the keyboard shortcut combination (CTRL + ALT + C by default).
 The hex color code of the pixel on that exact point your cursor was on will be sent to your clipboard (eg: #ffffff).
-It'll also get printed on the console application alongside it's RGB value and the coordinate.
+It'll also get printed on the console application alongside it's RGB value and the coordinates.
 ![](video.gif)

 ## Requirements